impriyanshu29/faq-npm/Readme.md

 - **Light and Dark Mode Support:** Customize the appearance for both light and dark themes.
 - **Responsive Design:** Fully responsive and optimized for all screen sizes.
 - **TypeScript Support:** Built with TypeScript for better type safety and developer experience.
+- **Customizable Styles:** Use Tailwind CSS classes to customize the appearance of the FAQ component.

 ## Installation